dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - [ ] Añadir citas

-Tumor-informed assays are inherently limited by their reliance on tumor tissue.
-The most obvious examples in which this approximation is unfeasible are the cases where the tumor tissue is not accessible
+As shown by the literature, tumor-informed approaches can detect MRD with higher sensitivity and specificity by looking for specific known mutations rather than relying on a panel of genes that may or may not be of enough relevance for the patient's tumor.
+Tumor-informed assays are, however, inherently limited by their reliance on tumor tissue.
+The most obvious examples in which this approximation is unfeasible are the cases where the tumor tissue is not accessible or the available sample is inadequate for genomic characterization, such as after extensive neoadjuvant treatment.
+Whenever the tumor tissue is available, the tissue biopsy and subsequent sequencing are time-consuming and costly, and the results are inherently dependent on the specific section of tissue that has been biopsied, which might not accurately reflect the entire tumor landscape and hinder, at least partially, the detection of MRD.
+Furthermore, new clones carrying additional variants can emerge in response to selective pressures, which may be potentially exacerbated by the administration of adjuvant therapy.
+Both paths would entail an increase of false negatives in tumor-agnostic assays.

+An interesting —although hardly explored— approach to circumvent these limitations would be to couple tumor-informed assays with a tumor-agnostic panel to account for uncharacterized or appearing mutations.

+, although hardly explored,

 - Dependence on tumor tissue.
 Tumor-informed assays are inherently limited by their reliance on tumor tissue.
 	- Problem if there is no tissue available or accessible or it is not informative.
 For example, in patients that have undergone neoadjuvant therapy, the resected specimens may have insufficient tissue or tumor content for genomic profiling [@chanTumorinformedTumoragnosticCirculating2023].